jarekratajski/kotlin_spring_presentation/presentation/src/springkot.md

 ```

-No we dont write like that in Java anymore.
+No, we dont write like that in Java anymore.

+Java

 ```{java}
 public class Document implements Serializable {